jackmiller1986/TurtlePulseCore/Initial_Startup.md

 If you are able to load filament into all 4 lanes and get a white LED indicator, and ``AFC_STATUS`` at the console reports no errors, move on to the next step.

 ### TurtleNeck buffer (optional)
 Test that TurtleNeck buffer is configured correctly by extending the slide all the way out, then run ``QUERY_BUFFER BUFFER=Turtle_1``.
-This should return 'Trailing``.
+This should return ``Trailing``.
 Collapse the slide all the way so it triggers the switch at the rear, then rerun the QUERY_BUFFER command.
 It should then report ``Advancing``.

 Confirm proper operation of your TurtleNeck before proceeding.